 2020 Workshop - 'The Home in Modern History and Culture'

-Our second workshop explores the theme of Home and its applicability as a prism through which to understand historical and cultural change.
+Our second workshop, in January 2020, explored the theme of Home and its applicability as a prism through which to understand historical and cultural change.

 2019 Workshop - 'Locating Health'